SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/reference-third-party-css-styles.md

 ### Reference third-party CSS stylesheets from URL in the web part

 Adding references to third-party CSS stylesheets from a URL is different than referencing resources from project packages.
 While the project configuration in the **config.json** file allows you to specify external resources, it applies only to scripts.
-To reference CSS stylesheets from a URL you have to use the **SPModuleLoader** instead.
+To reference CSS stylesheets from a URL you have to use the **SPComponentLoader** instead.

 #### Load CSS from the URL using the SPComponentLoader